apigee-labs/rapier/README.md

 ### <a name="representing-urls"></a>Representing URLs in JSON

 JSON has no built-in type for URLs.
-In the examples above, we exposed relationship "links" as simple string-valued JSON properties, with the URL being encoded as a string value, like this:
+In the examples above, we exposed relationship "links" as simple JSON properties with the URL being encoded as a string value, like this:
 ```json
     "todos": "http://example.org/xxxxx"
 ```